pulumi/pulumi-hugo/themes/default/content/blog/introducing-dev-releases/index.md

   - pre-release
 ---

 At Pulumi, the stability of our releases is critically important.
-A lot of infrastructure is built and deployed using Pulumi, and bugs in the way that infrastructure is deployed can cause long outages.
-While we put a lot of emphasis on unit and integration testing, we wanted an additional layer to make sure we always deliver stable releases.
-To that end are introducing dev releases of our CLI and SDKs.
-The following blog post will talk more about how we are using them internally, and how you can too.
+A lot of infrastructure is built and deployed using Pulumi, and any bugs in how that infrastructure is deployed can cause outages.
+While we put a lot of emphasis on unit and integration testing, we added an additional layer to make sure we always deliver stable releases.
+To that end, we are introducing dev releases of our CLI and SDKs.
+This blog post will walk you through how we are using them internally, and how you can too!

 <!--more-->